chedelino/PortfolioProject/README.md

 ### 7- [Customer Logistic Regression](https://github.com/chedelino/PortfolioProject/tree/main/Customer%20Logistic%20Regression)

-This project shows how to create a simple binary choice model, interpret it, and use it to make predictions about customer behavior.
+This project is a simple binary choice model used to make predictions about customer buying behavior based on their historical transaction data.